5 Creating and sharing content

 • Identify a key message (e.g., learning outcome, topic, or sub-topic in the course).

 • Have accompanying visuals that can be annotated (e.g., slides).
 Share these with students so that they can annotate, too (e.g., post the slides on Moodle, use an editable format, like Powerpoint).
-More on creating videos and from Vanderbilt University.
+More on creating videos and cognitive load from Vanderbilt University.

 • Be engaging: use a conversational tone; making mistakes is okay!